 The only thing that can make a great story better is a great storyteller.
 Selected Shorts is a series from PRI where star actors from television and theater read classic and contemporary short fiction to a live audience.

-The stories and performers offer a wide range of variety, and it’s a fantastic way to buff up on your short fiction knowledge since some of these are harder to come by than others.
-While the show does feature a lot of contemporary fiction, the focus is generally on classic writers and hidden gems.
+The stories and performers offer a wide range of variety.
+Furthermore, it’s a fantastic way to buff up on your short fiction knowledge since some of these are harder to come by than others.
+While the show does feature a lot of contemporary fiction, the focus is on classic writers and hidden gems.

 If You Like Contemporary Fiction: The New Yorker: The Writer’s Voice

-It’s a great way to experience a wide variety of hip, contemporary writing and good practice when you are called upon to read your own work one day.
+It’s a great way to experience a wide variety of hip, contemporary writing.